aws-samples/amazon-sagemaker-secure-mlops/README.md

 - Separates between development, test, and production

 ## User setup
-Initial baselines for the IAM roles are taken from [Secure data science reference architecture](https://github.com/aws-samples/secure-data-science-reference-architecture).
-You can edit role permissions policy based on your specific security guidelines and requirements.
+Initial baselines for the IAM roles are taken from [Secure data science reference architecture](https://github.com/aws-samples/secure-data-science-reference-architecture) open source project on GitHub.
+You can adjust role permission policies based on your specific security guidelines and requirements.

 This solution uses the concept of following roles in Model Development Life Cycle (MDLC):
 +  **Data engineer**/**ML Engineer**: